-If so, believe me, you are NOT alone.
+If so, you are NOT alone.
 Many women are sexually unfulfilled in their partnerships.
-Take comfort in knowing this and in knowing that, in most cases, his lack of desire has nothing to do with him thinking you are not beautiful or in good enough physical shape for him to want to enjoy your body through sex.
+Take comfort in knowing this and in knowing that, in most cases, his lack of desire has nothing to do with him thinking you are not beautiful or in good enough physical shape to want to enjoy your body.

-There are a few different reasons for why some men refuse sex with their wives or girlfriends:
+There are a few different reasons some men refuse sex with their wives or girlfriends:

 - They are depressed and their libido suffers as a result.